Originally posted on January 11, 2013

 “It turns out that it’s a very old [story] in a new guise: the history of the West is a history of economic colonialism, with people out here only too happy to sell out to the colonists for a mess of pottage, and with resources flowing by the boxcar and tanker truck load to distant places—in this case, very likely, China, while the money will flow to Australia, Canada, England, everywhere but Arizona.”

-McNamee has what he describes as “convert’s love of the cause of the desert, and a non-native’s appreciation for why this place is different from greener, softer, easier places.”
+McNamee has what he describes as a “convert’s love of the cause of the desert, and a non-native’s appreciation for why this place is different from greener, softer, easier places.”
 He is originally from Virginia, near Washington, DC.
 After watching so much of his home landscape being paved over, he relocated to the Southwest.
 “I thought I’d go someplace that valued its history and was less inclined to growth for its own sake—the ideology, my old friend Ed Abbey used to point out, of the cancer cell.”
 He says his logic was flawed.
 Either that, or his timing was bad.
-“Alas, no sooner did I arrive then did Tucson explode: when I moved here [in 1975] the population was about 300,000, and it’s now more than a million, and much of the best of this place was torn down long ago.”
+“Alas, no sooner did I arrive than did Tucson explode: when I moved here [in 1975] the population was about 300,000, and it’s now more than a million, and much of the best of this place was torn down long ago.”

 Yet McNamee remains loyal to his adopted home.
 He is a research associate and lecturer at the University of Arizona, as well as a member of the Speaker’s Bureau of the Arizona Humanities Council.
 He is a prolific writer and editor, and the Southwest, both the land and its people, appear again and again among his literary works.
 He puts it, “every time I travel—and I’m always going somewhere or another—I find myself missing this dry, hot, spiky, spiny country.”